densekernel/huddle-object/README.md

 Enable class: `.can-rotate`

+<b>Elastic</b>

+The shape will return to its original position, orientation and scale after temporary manipulation.

+Enable class: `.is-elastic`

 <b>Summary</b>

 A HMTL div with all gestures enabled will therefore have class attributes similar to the following: